-Both of the modeling approaches we compare are probabilistic, treating the $X{ij}$ ties as random variables with realizations $x{ij}$ .
-For dichotomous relations, the expected value of $X{ij}$ is thus equal to $P(X{ij}=1)$ .
+Both of the modeling approaches we compare are probabilistic, treating the X{ij} ties as random variables with realizations x{ij} .
+For dichotomous relations, the expected value of X{ij} is thus equal to $P(X{ij} = 1)$.
 A graph in which every potential partnership is independent and has an identical expected value is known as a Bernoulli graph.
-A graph obeys conditional independence if its tie probabilities do not depend on one another given the attributes of the nodes; this model is sometimes referred to as an independence model in the network literature, dropping the "conditional" since complete independence models are rarely of interest.
-For directed relationships, dyadic independence (or more correctly, conditional dyadic independence) refers to a model in which tie probabilities are dependent on the value of the tie between the same two actors in the opposite direction, but not on other ties given the actor attributes.
-Otherwise, ties are said to be conditionally dependent, analogously shortened to dependent in common usage.
-We will retain the longer but more accurate terms here for clarity.
-See Frank (1988) for a full discussion.
+A graph obeys conditional tie independence (CTI) if its tie probabilities do not depend on one another given the attributes of the nodes; this model is sometimes referred to as an independence model in the network literature, dropping the "conditional" since complete independence models are rarely of interest.
+For directed relationships, dyadic independence (or more correctly, conditional dyadic independence) refers